 For club car event, the tires that came with the chassis must remain on the car at all times, unless excessive wear is detected.
 Replacement tires are supplied by the series.

 Part F: Traction Aids

 The use of any traction aids is not allowed.

 Part G: Working On Cars During A Race

-During a race or qualifying only a driver may work to his/her car and only during green flag conditions.
+During a race or qualifying only a driver may work on their car and only during green flag conditions.
 No working pit crews allowed.

 Part H: Open Class Chassis Event Rules